If you are looking for the history of the science of meditation follow this link.

 My research follows the trajectory of medicalised meditation, which includes the early progress of electroencephalographic (EEG) studies and the development of the Zen school of psychotherapy.
 These landmarks represent two interconnected but separate strands of the same story, scientific appropriation and psychological integration.
 I’ve been puzzled that the critical question of the potential for ontological conflict appears to be absent from the scholarly literature.
 I’m sure even the most positivist scientists would acknowledge the possibility for theoretical conflict when relocating meditation from the temple to the laboratory.
 So how is it that the potential for ontological conflict is almost totally absent from the literature?
 However, my ideas required revision after I bumped into Fritjof Capra’s 1975 paper Modern Physics and Eastern Mysticism.1

 Although Capra was known to me, I hadn’t read any of his early research.
 Now in his eighties, I thought of him as a physicist developing system theories linked to sustainability.
 What I discovered was his thinking on ontological conflicts between Eastern and Western knowledge systems.
 This paper illustrates that a theoretical conflict between Buddhist knowledge and science was under discussion during the 1970s.
 What happened to it, where did it go?
 I don’t offer Capra’s work as a solution to the crisis in mindfulness, he was writing from the point of view of quantum physics; and from a cognitive perspective, he even muddies the water.
-However, his paper describes the world views of Buddhism, Hinduism and Taoism, comparing them with Western science.2 In doing so, he highlights more than a dozen problems manifest in the contemporary scientific understanding of Buddhist meditation.
+However, his paper describes the world views of Buddhism, Hinduism and Taoism, comparing them with Western science.2 He also introduces the subject of nonduality to the science of meditation.
+In doing so, he highlights more than a dozen problems manifest in the contemporary scientific understanding of Buddhist meditation.
 One of which I’m going to discuss here; world views as either organic or mechanistic.

 Strategic reviews of research published since 2016 generally identify two limitations in the science of meditation, an absence of theoretical frameworks and widespread methodological flaws.
 The lack of a cohesive ontology (framework) is the greater of the two problems.
 Without a guiding rationale, the scientific method can become idiosyncratic, entangling the means with the ends.
 Individual understandings and approaches to experimental psychology lead to several problems, not least issues replicating findings. in meditation research that we still lack construct validity and thus also robust psychometric instruments.
 Capra’s paper sets out some unresolved issues that might help explain limitations in the scientific study of meditation.